MENU

 TANG and SONG DYNASTIES

-By the 7th century, tea had transcended its regional roots to become a national staple in China.
-The Tang Dynasty (618-907) played a foundational role in this transition, establishing tea as a cultural phenomenon.
+played a foundational role in this transition, establishing tea as a cultural phenomenon.
 This period marked the beginnings of tea's integration into daily life and its appreciation as an art form.

 Lu Yu, often recognized as the "Sage of Tea," significantly shaped Chinese tea culture with his influential work, The Classic of Tea (Cha Jing).
 Written around 761, this book was a comprehensive guide to tea varieties, brewing techniques, and the essential equipment required for preparing tea.
 Lu Yu’s insights helped structure tea practices, providing a foundation that continues to influence tea preparation today.
-In this era, tea was typically ground into a fine powder and then boiled in a pot known as a fu.
+In this era, tea was typically grounded into a fine powder and then boiled in a pot.
 The mixture would be poured into tea bowls for consumption.
 Specific ceramic wares, such as Yue ware celadons and Xing ware white porcelain, were highly regarded, often referred to as "ice porcelain snow bowls."
 These vessels were functional and served as an artistic expression, reflecting the beauty and elegance of tea culture.

-The Song Dynasty (960-1279) witnessed significant changes in tea preparation, shifting the focus towards a more refined tea-drinking experience.
+witnessed significant changes in tea preparation, shifting the focus towards a more refined tea-drinking experience.
 The method known as diancha (whisking tea) gained popularity, where tea powder was placed in a bowl, and boiling water was added from an ewer.
 This method promoted a new aesthetic appreciation for tea, with an emphasis on the visual presentation and the resultant foam.